Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Reviewing and refining models

-After the first version of the model training is finished, analyze the resulting model metrics and configure new versions of the experiment until you have achieved the results you need.
+After the first version of the model training is finished, analyze the resulting model metrics and recommended models.
+If further modifications are required to refine the models, you can run additional versions using manual model optimization.

 When you run the experiment version, you are taken to the Models tab, where you can start analyzing the resulting model metrics.
 You can access Schema view and Data view by returning to the Data tab.
 More granular analysis can be performed in the Compare and Analyze tabs.